Professional Musician Rates

 Annual Review

-NZSC will update this rate annually to maintain accuracy, integrity, and relevance across the live and studio music sectors in New Zealand.
+NZSC will update this rate annually to maintain accuracy, integrity, and relevance across the live music sector in New Zealand.